 JP1 Device Lookup Tool Overview

 This tool is to help you find built in setup codes on your JP1 remotes.
-The information you find here may give you generic control over your equipment or provide you a basis to start an upgrade.
+The information you find here may give you generic control over your equipment or provide a basis to start an upgrade.

 Use the by Brand Search to find codes by manufacturer.